eliotstutt/BI-Portfolio/car_subscription_dashboard/readme.md

 **📝 Notes**

 This project was completed under a time constraint as part of an interview preparation process.
-Given more time, I would refine the data further, incorporate more advanced analytics, and enhance interactivity within the dashboard.
+Given more <br>time, I would refine the data further, incorporate more advanced analytics, and enhance interactivity within the dashboard.

 <br>